rackerlabs/docs-developer-blog/_posts/2018-06-07-lacp-bonding-and-linux-configuration.md

     - General
 ---

-In this blog, we introduce Link Aggregation Control Protocol (LACP) bonding and step-by-step configuration of LACP bonding on Red Hat Enterprise Linux (RHEL) and CentOS operating systems ver.
-6 & 7.
+This blog introduces Link Aggregation Control Protocol (LACP) bonding and provides step-by-step configuration of LACP bonding on Red Hat Enterprise Linux (RHEL) and CentOS operating systems versions 6 and 7.

 <!-- more -->

 ### Introduction

-Network bonding allows us to combine two or more network interfaces into a single-bonded (logical) interface, which increases the bandwidth and provides redundancy.
-If a specific Network Interface Card (NIC) experiences a problem, communications are not affected significantly as long as the other slave NICs remain active.
+Network bonding enables the combinination two or more network interfaces into a single-bonded (logical) interface, which increases the bandwidth and provides redundancy.
+If a specific network interface card (NIC) experiences a problem, communications are not affected significantly as long as the other slave NICs remain active.

 ### Bonding modes supported by RHEL and CentOS operating systems

-The behaviour of the bonded interfaces depends upon the mode that is selected.
+The behavior of the bonded interfaces depends on the mode that is selected.
 RHEL supports the following common bonding modes:

 - **Mode 0 (balance-rr)**: This mode is also known as round-robin mode.
 Packets